sankar888/microservice-protocols/README.md

 # microservice-protocols
-A simple messaging app which uses gRPC and protocol buffers
+A poc which explores the various communication patterns and protocols used in microservices.